 immediately closed.
 This has the nice side effect of immediately aborting any

-pending I/O. The SearchWorker
+pending I/O. The SearchWorker implementation catches and ignores

 the I/O exception that results from closing the thread's input stream while a